libxengine/libxengine/README.en.md

 XEngine has a complete set of thread pool models (from network IO to business processing), instead of the pseudo-thread pool model on the market, and there is no need for inexplicable coroutines, you can really implement a set of high-performance servers

 ## Software goals
-After learning this set of development communication engine, in your future work and study, you will find that the development of network communication-related applications is very easy and happy, and there will be no troubles.You can accomplish in one week what others may take 1-3 months to complete.
+After learning this set of development communication engine, in your future work and study, you will find that the development of network communication-related applications is very easy and happy, and there will be no troubles.You can complete a team's work within 3 months in a week.
 This development kit uses the export of C interface, and the functions between modules can be used independently or all.
 You can choose the module to use according to your needs.
 Now, let's start learning this engine...
 #### learn to